Richard S. Feinsilver, Esq.

-Over the past 25 years, Rich has represented in excess of 6,500 clients in the prosecution of consumer and business bankruptcy proceedings.
+Over the past 29 years, Rich has represented in excess of 7,500 clients in the prosecution of consumer and business bankruptcy proceedings.
 In addition, he has represented numerous individuals and businesses in the purchase and sale of residential and commercial property in New York.
 Rich is a member of the New York State, Nassau County and Queens County Bar Associations and is admitted to practice law in the State of New of York and before the United States District Court for the Eastern District of New York.
-Rich has also been a lecturer and commentator on the topics of consumer bankruptcy and real estate law for the National Business Institute (a leading continuing legal education provider) as well as a contributor to Fox Business News, the Wall Street Journal and Newsday.
+Rich has also been a lecturer and commentator on the topics of consumer bankruptcy and real estate law for the National Business Institute (a leading continuing legal education provider) as well as a contributor to Fox Business News, the Wall Street Journal Crain’s New York Business and Newsday.

 In addition, each year since 2007, Rich has been privileged to receive a Peer Attorney Rating of AV (highest) from Martindale-Hubbell.
 This is based upon an independent polling of attorneys by Martindale-Hubbell (not a paid advertisement).
 He has also been named as a Top Legal Eagle on Long Island each year since 2010 by Long Island Pulse Magazine.

 What Makes Me Different From The Others? – Bigger is Not Necessarily Better